jsmithdev/diir/README.md

 npm i -g diir
 ```

+📌 Still a WIP @0.0.3

 Lists sub-directories based on where you run

-Fuzzy search to navigate to deeper sub directories or Functions
+Fuzzy search to navigate to deeper sub directories or run Functions

 Functions include: